 Careers education helps young people to develop the knowledge, confidence and skills they need to make well-informed choices and plans for their future.

-- understand the skills and qualifications that they need to pursue their ambitions
+understand the skills and qualifications that they need to pursue their ambitions

-- be able to investigate employment opportunities based on local Labour Market Information (LMI)
+be able to investigate employment opportunities based on local Labour Market Information (LMI)

-- make challenging but realistic plans for their future learning and employment
+make challenging but realistic plans for their future learning and employment

-- understand the full range of learning opportunities including local colleges, apprenticeships and training providers.
+understand the full range of learning opportunities including local colleges, apprenticeships and training providers.

 The Careers Programme at St Chad's

 At the beginning of year 7 all pupils are introduced to the online careers information in the Learning Resource Centre (LRC) during Tutor time.
-Here they are introduced to i.could.com where they can evaluate their personal qualities and skills.
+Here they are introduced to the GetConnectedPortal where they can evaluate their personal qualities and skills.
 Pupils are encouraged to develop an understanding of the wide range of careers that exist.

-In lessons and in Tutor time pupils continue to develop their awareness of the local employment opportunities.
-Year 8 Options Day provides pupils with the information they need to choose the right GCSE subjects for them to progress on their journey to find the right career.
+Through PSHE Careers lessons pupils explore the labour market in the local context.
+Raising awareness of the employment opportunities that exist instils in our pupils the desire to achieve well.
+Pupils also produce a draft of their career plan and how to compile a CV.
+Year 9 Options Day provides pupils with the information they need to choose the right GCSE subjects for them to progress on their journey to find the right career.
 Parents are then invited to attend an Options Evening to support their child in the decision making process, ensuring that the GCSE choices are suitable for their child to progress towards their future pathways.

 Career Connect are working closely with Year 10 pupils to raise aspirations.
 During year 10 pupils continue to explore post-16 education and employment opportunities.
 Local employers and education providers work closely with pupils to give them a better understanding of the world of work and higher education.
 Pupils also attend university visits and the Halton Skills Show.
 Pupils also have a Study Skills session in school, delivered by Career Connect where they learn how to learn new skills and organise themselves more effectively in regards to their revision.
 In PSHE they produce a CV and a personal statement.